30 Different Types of Beetles in Texas

 On or near oak, mesquite, and other trees, larvae have been discovered.
 Adults like ripe fruit and sap-covered tree trunks.

-This is one of the several types of beetles in Texas that poses no hazard to either people or plants.
+This is one of the several types of beetles in Texas that pose no hazard to either people or plants.

 7. Ant-Like Longhorn Beetle

 The Ant-like Longhorn Beetle is a type of beetle found in Texas.
-This species of beetle has an elongated shape and is usually black with brown spots.
+This beetle species has an elongated shape and is usually black with brown spots.

 The head and thorax are slightly darker than the abdomen, while the legs are lighter.
-It has long antennae that are easily visible and look like small black hair.
+It has long, easily visible antennae and looks like small black hair.

 These beetles feed primarily on plant material, such as leaves and stems.
 They can also be found feeding on decaying wood and fungi.

-The Ant-like Longhorn Beetle is beneficial to the environment as it helps to break down dead material and recycle it back into the soil.
+Ant-like Longhorn Beetle is beneficial to the environment as it helps break down dead material and recycle it back into the soil.

 They also play an important role in pollination, as they are known to move pollen between flowers while they feed.